stefaneidelloth/treezjs/doc/views/graphicsView.md

 The graphics of Treez can be interactive.
 Click for example on the axis label of a plot to show the properties of the label in the Properties View.

-Double click on a plot to save it as *.svg file.
+Double click on a plot in the Graphics View to save it as *.svg file.

 ----
 [Monitor View](./monitorView.md)